Home - Bookapy Book Preview

 “I hope it goes well for them,” Darras mused.

 It will.
-Our plans are not easily thwarted,’ Erren replied and Darras could almost feel her smile.
+Our plans are not easily thwarted,’ Erren replied, and Darras could almost feel her smile.
 ‘Your water’s boiled enough; you’ve killed off the harmful… stuff,’ she added.

 “Thanks,” he nodded and moved it off the fire only to find he had company.
-“Greetings,” was all Darras could think to say to the Elf who had appeared from seemingly nowhere.
+“Greetings,” was all Darras could think to say to the Elf who had appeared from nowhere.

 “Greetings, Merchant Darras.
 I am Tinara, a companion of Firios.”